-Check your inflammatory, hormonal and metabolic markers that give you a 10,000 foot view into what is going on in your body right now.
+Check your inflammatory, hormonal, and metabolic markers to get a 10,000 foot view into what is going on in your body right now.

 CBC Complete Blood Count:

-Used to evaluate your overall health & detect wide
+Used to evaluate your overall health & detect a wide

-range of any disorders or infection.
+range of disorders or infection.
 This can test for any

 blood disorders like leukemia, anemia, and blood clotting.

 Reactive protein is a sensitive marker of systemic inflammation.

 Systemic inflammation has emerged as a powerful predictor of

 coronary heart disease & other cardiovascular diseases.
 Elevated CRP has been associated with depression and the loss of cognitive ability in seemingly healthy people.

 Glycated haemoglobin is a measure of overall / average blood